Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups: Iterated generalized doubles

-To prove the converse, we make additional use of Bass-Serre theory.
+To prove the converse, we use the Bass-Serre tree.

-\begin{prop} Every $\Gamma$-limit group $G$ can be constructed by iterated generalized doubles over $\Gamma$. \end{prop}
+\begin{prop} Every $\Gamma$-limit group can be constructed by iterated generalized doubles over $\Gamma$. \end{prop}

-\begin{proof} Assume that $G$ is freely indecomposable. $G$ embeds into an iterated extension of centralizers $E$ over $\Gamma$. $E$ is an iterated generalized double over $\Gamma$.
-We claim that every subgroup of $E$ is also an iterated generalized double.
+\begin{proof} Given a freely indecomposable $\Gamma$-limit group $H$, by Proposition \ref{prop:iter-ext}, it may be embedded into an iterated extension of centralizers $G$ over $\Gamma$. $G$ is an iterated generalized double over $\Gamma$.
+We claim that every subgroup of $G$ is also an iterated generalized double.

+Let $H$ be a subgroup of $G=<L,t|[C_L(U),t]=1>$ for some subset $U$ of an iterated extension of centralizers $L$.
+Let $C=C_L(U)$.
+So $G$ is an HNN extension $G=L*_C$.
+Since $\mathcal{IGD}-\Gamma$ is closed under free product by definition, assume $H$ is freely indecomposable.
+We will proceed by induction on the number of extensions of centralizers from which $G$ is formed, with the base case being $L=\Gamma$.